 Students are expected to maintain at least a 2.00 cumulative grade point average (GPA).
-Students with less than a 2.00 cumulative grade point average will be placed on Academic Probation and have one semester to improve their academic record before being suspended from Linfield College.
-Grade-point requirements are monitored by the Registrar's Office and are fully described in the Linfield College Course Catalog under Academic Policies and Procedures.
-Students on Academic Probation are eligible to receive financial aid.
+Students with less than a 2.00 cumulative grade point average will be placed on academic probation and have one semester to improve their academic record before being suspended from Linfield College.
+Grade-point requirements are monitored by the Registrar or Registration Office and are fully described in the Linfield College course catalog under Academic Policies and Procedures.
+Students on academic probation are eligible to receive financial aid.